krispai/Krisp-SDK-Sample-Apps/README.md

 The reference samples require
 * **libsndfile** library to read and write WAV files
 * Krisp archive libraries for the noise canceling
-* Intel MKL libraries installed only on the x86/amd64 based system - bundled with Krisp Audio SDK starting from v7.0
-* Libresample - bundled with Krisp Audio SDK starting from v7.0
+* THIRDPARTY_LIB - all third party dependencies bundled with Krisp Audio SDK

-The Accelerator library is used instead of Intel MKL on Apple ARM-based platforms which is available in the OS out of the box.

 The following environment variables are mandatory.
 The name of each parameter is self-explanatory.
 * LIBSNDFILE_INC
 * LIBSNDFILE_LIB
 * KRISP_INC
 * KRISP_LIB

-The MKL_LIB parameter is mandatory on the x86/amd64-based system.
-The parameter should point to the MKL libraries folder which is packaged with Krisp Audio SDK for x86/amd64-based systems starting from v7.0.
+* THIRDPARTY_LIB

 KRISP_INC and KRISP_LIB should point to the Krisp SDK header directory and library directory.

-The LIBRESAMPLE_LIB parameter is mandatory and required by Krisp Audio SDK.
-The parameter should point to the folder containing libresample library which is bundled with Krisp Audio SDK starting from v7.0.
+The THIRDPARTY_LIB parameter is mandatory and required by Krisp Audio SDK.
+The parameter should point to the folder with all third party libraries which is bundled with the Krisp Audio SDK starting from v8.0.

 LIBSNDFILE_INC and LIBSNDFILE_LIB directories is required by the sample-nc app for the purpose of reading and writing WAV PCM-based audio files.
 It is not the SDK requirement.